 Destinations offers full-time enrollment for grades 9–12.

 What subjects will my child study?

-Language Arts, Math, Science, History, Art, Health/PE and Music are the core courses.
+English/Language Arts, Math, Science, History, Health/PE and Pathwaycourses are the foundation courses offered to our students.
 There are also electives available such as world languages, and career-focused electives.

 Does the program provide textbooks and other instructional materials?

 Yes, we provide educational materials that are needed to complete the program.
 These books and materials are sent to students directly.
 The number of books and types of materials depends on the student’s grade level and courses.
 High school materials are mostly online.